Bidirectional Interpolation for the Lambda-Calculus: Revisiting and Formalising Craig-\v{C}ubri\'c Interpolation: Bidirectional typing, normal forms and the subformula property

 \subsection{A bidirectional characterisation of normal forms}

-Our bidirectional type system is given in \cref{fig:bidir}, and was inspired by the normal forms of Abel and Sattler~\cite{Abel2019} ---suitably modified to not enforce \(\eta\)-long forms.
+Our bidirectional type system is given in \cref{fig:bidir}.
+It is inspired by the normal forms of Abel and Sattler~\cite{Abel2019a}, modified to not enforce \(\eta\)-long forms.
 It can be interpreted in two ways.

-In the bidirectional mindset, the rules can be read as a typing algorithm for a fragment of \stlcp.
+In the bidirectional mindset, rules can be read as a typing algorithm for a fragment of \stlcp.
 Rules for the inference judgment \(\infer{\Gamma}{t}{A}\) correspond to settings where it is feasible to infer the type \(A\) from \(t\), by inferring that of a carefully chosen subterm (in the case of a negative elimination \nameref{rule:app-b}, \nameref{rule:proji-b}) or directly reading it from the local (\nameref{rule:var-b}) or global (\nameref{rule:cst-b}) context.
 Conversely, rules for checking \(\check{\Gamma}{t}{A}\) are those where it is better to check that a term has a given type.
 This encompasses constructors (\nameref{rule:star-b}, \nameref{rule:pair-b}, \nameref{rule:lam-b}, \nameref{rule:inl-b}, \nameref{rule:inr-b}), where the type is decomposed into parts which are used to check the subterms; \footnote{One could wonder why \nameref{rule:star-b} is not inferring.
 While possible, it is more uniform to treat \(\star\) as a nullary version of pairing.
-Anyway, since it can only appear in a checking position this makes little difference.} any inferring term, which we can check provided the inferred and checked types coincides (\nameref{rule:demote-b}); and more interestingly, the elimination for positive types (\nameref{rule:raise-b}, \nameref{rule:if-b}).
+Anyway, since it can only appear in a checking position this makes little difference.} any inferring term, which we can check provided the inferred and checked types coincide (\nameref{rule:demote-b}); and more interestingly, the elimination for positive types (\nameref{rule:raise-b}, \nameref{rule:if-b}).
 It is rather clear that \(\rai\) cannot be reasonably inferring: how are we supposed to guess its type?
 For \(\iteop\), we could infer the type of the branches, comparing them, and if they agree infer that type for the whole pattern-matching.
 However, our version ends up being better behaved.

 In this view, the bidirectional type system arises from the will to type annotation-free terms.
 To do so, we can only rely on type information which is already available, either in the context, or in the type in the case of checking.
 This means that all the type information should appear in these, which, to reiterate, is exactly what the subformula property captures!